Solving Systems of Linear Equations: HHL from a Tensor Networks Perspective: Introduction

 \section{Introduction}

-Solving linear equation systems $A\vec{x}=\vec{b}$ is a fundamental problem in many areas of science and engineering.
-Classical methods for solving these equations, such as Gaussian elimination and LU decomposition \cite{LU}, have been widely used and optimized for decades.
+The solution of linear equation systems $A\vec{x}=\vec{b}$ is a fundamental problem in many areas of science and engineering.
+Classical methods for solving these equations, such as \textit{Gaussian elimination} and \textit{LU decomposition} \cite{LU}, have been widely used and optimized for decades~\cite{Random_LU,LargeLU}.
 However, as the size of the system grows, classical methods become computationally expensive and inefficient.
-One of the most efficient classical methods is the conjugate gradient method (CG)\cite{CG}, which is of order $O(Ns\kappa\log\left(\frac{1}{\epsilon}\right))$ for a matrix $N\times N$ with a maximum of $s$ no null elements per row, $\kappa \equiv \frac{\lambda_{max}}{\lambda_{min}}$, being $\lambda$ the eigenvalues of the matrix $A$, and $\epsilon$ the error.
+One of the most efficient classical methods in the sparse Hermitian positive definite setting is the \textit{conjugate gradient method} (CG) \cite{CG,CGGPU}, which has a complexity of $\mathcal{O}\left(Ns\sqrt{\kappa}\log\left(\frac{1}{\epsilon}\right)\right)$ for a matrix $N\times N$ with a maximum of $s$ non-zero elements per row, $\kappa \equiv \frac{\lambda_{max}}{\lambda_{min}}$, $\lambda_{min},\lambda_{max}>0$ being the extreme eigenvalues of $A$ and $\epsilon$ the error.

-Quantum computers offer the potential to solve some of the most challenging problems more efficiently than classical computers.
-In particular, the HHL algorithm proposed by Harrow, Hassidim, and Lloyd in 2008 \cite{HHL} is a method for solving linear equations that runs in polynomial time, where the polynomial depends logarithmically on the size of the system.
-However, it is intended for the calculation of expected values in $O\left(\log(N)s^2\kappa^2/\epsilon\right)$, since it loses its advantage in the case of wanting to obtain the solution directly.
+Quantum computers offer the potential to solve some challenging problems more efficiently than classical computers.
+In particular, the \textit{HHL algorithm} proposed by Harrow, Hassidim, and Lloyd in 2008 \cite{HHL,HHL_step} is a method for solving linear equations that runs in polynomial time, where the polynomial depends logarithmically on the size of the system.
+It is intended for the calculation of the expectation values in $\mathcal{O}\left(\log(N)s^2\kappa^2/\epsilon^3\right)$, as it loses its advantage in the case of extracting the explicit solution, which is produced in time $\mathcal{O}\left(\log(N)s^2\kappa^2/\epsilon\right)$.
+This algorithm has three main hyperparameters: $\tau$ the evolution time, which rescales the eigenvalues of the problem, $n_c$ which determines the precision in the eigenvalues, and $C$ which rescales the eigenvalue inversion step.
+The dependence of the algorithm performance with respect to these three hyperparameters, even in the noise-free regime, is an important open question.